transmission-remote-gui/transgui/README.md

 ### Windows

+#### Portable zip tarball (recommended)

+Zip tarball release is much more small than the installer one, which can save you some bandwidth, disk space and time.

+ - Directly download the zip tarball.
+ - Extract the files to wherever you want.

+#### Installer
- - Directly download the installer
+ - Directly download the installer.
  - Run the installer and follow the steps to install it on your system.

 ### macOS